microsoft/MLOpsPython/directorystructure.md

 │   ├── pipelines         <- Python script that builds Azure Machine Learning pipelines.
 │   ├── util              <- Python script for various utility operations specific to Azure Machine Learning.
 ├── .env.example          <- Example .env file with environment for local development experience.
-├── .gitignore            <- A gitignore file specifies intentionally untracked files that Git should ignore.
+├── .gitignore            <- A gitignore file specifies intentionally un-tracked files that Git should ignore.
 ├── LICENSE               <- License document for this project.
 ├── README.md             <- The top-level README for developers using this project.
 ```